Find out if you're ok to donate

-We need you to keep donating blood, plasma and platelets during this pandemic.
+We need you to keep donating blood and platelets during the pandemic.
 Donor centres are still open despite coronavirus restrictions.

-To make donating as safe as possible for everyone we have made a few changes to giving blood.
+To make donating as safe as possible for everyone we have made a few changes at our centres.
 Please read the following information before coming to donate:

 Check you are ok to attend – read coronavirus health rules for donors

 Keep your appointment and arrive on time – please reschedule it if you can't come by calling us on 0300 123 23 23

-Attend alone – as part of latest safety changes it is vitally important that you come on your own if you can
+Attend alone – as part of latest safety changes it is vitally important that you come on your own, to help minimise social contact.

 Yes.
-You can give blood during the national lockdown.
-Our blood centres are open despite coronavirus restrictions and we still need you to come and donate blood, platelets and plasma.
+You can give blood and platelets during the national lockdown.
+Our blood centres are open despite coronavirus restrictions and we still need you to come and donate.
 Please take sensible precautions when travelling and be assured that we will look after you when you arrive.

 You should confirm your situation before coming to donate.